Xelyer/XelyerSite/readme.md

 If you encounter any issues or have questions about the Xelyser Bot website, please create an issue in this repository.
 We're here to assist you!

-We appreciate your contributions and hope you enjoy using the Xelyser Bot website.
+We appreciate your contributions and hope you enjoy using the Xelyer Bot website.
 Let the laughter begin!